Body & Soul (Rick Astley album)

 Body & Soul is the fourth studio album by English singer Rick Astley released in 1993.
-It was not commercially successful and became the first album released by Astley to miss the UK album chart.
+It was commercially unsuccessful and became the first album released by Astley to miss the UK album chart.
 It did enter the Italian album chart at #28.
-Two singles were released to support the album, "Hopelessly" which charted in the UK at #33 followed by "The Ones You Love" which peaked at #48.
+Two singles were released to support the album, "Hopelessly" which charted in the UK at #33 and "The Ones You Love" which peaked at #48.

 Following the release of this album, Astley took a hiatus from music for several years until the release of the 2001 single "Sleeping".